 Federal judge again blocks National Guard deployment to Oregon

-A federal judge late Sunday night blocked the Trump administration from deploying any National Guard units to Oregon, including hundreds of out-of-state soldiers.
+A federal judge late Sunday night blocked the Trump administration from deploying any federalized National Guard units to Oregon, including hundreds of out-of-state soldiers.
+It came hours after the government dispatched California National Guard members to Oregon.

+Oregon and Portland went back to the court — this time with California as an additional party to the lawsuit — and asked U.S. District Judge Karin J. Immergut for a new temporary restraining order blocking the Trump administration from sending the California National Guard to Oregon.

+In her ruling, Immergut barred any National Guard members from being relocated from any state for service in Oregon.
+One day earlier, she had temporarily blocked the Trump administration from federalizing the Oregon National Guard.

 Guard members will be used to protect federal property as well as U.S. Immigration and Customs Enforcement and Federal Protective Service agents and other federal employees, according to a copy of a federal memo viewed by NPR.
 They will be sent to places where there are "violent demonstrations" in the state or where they are likely to occur based on "current threat assessments," the memo said.